 By default, late submissions of assignments and final project (or paper) are subject to 5% grade reduction for each late day.
-The max late penalty is 50% (which means however late you are, your grade will be deducted 50% at the maximum, but in my experience, the very late submissions tend to be much lower in quality).
+I will NOT accept submissions that are more than 10 late days, unless you have permission from me before or on the due date.
 Late submission is always better than no submission.

-You have one opportunity to extend your deadline for one day during the semester (indicate it in your submission to get the full credit).
+You have one opportunity to extend your deadline for one day during the semester (indicate it in your submission to get full credit).
 This extension will be applied to an assignment of your choice (including the final paper).
 No permission is required; you will indicate in your submission that you are using the one-day extension.
 We suggest that you use this opportunity wisely and reserve it for the end of the semester when the workload is unusually high.

 In case of personal and family emergencies, please notify me as soon as possible so that we can work out a new submission time.
 Such extensions will be granted on a case-by-case basis.
+If you fail to notify the instructor by 5 days after the deadline, your excuses will not be accepted and all blanket policies in this class will apply.